liam-kelley/SMA_Projet/README.md

 **PLAYER** : Finally, the behaviour can be controlled by a human player via a command line.
 One just needs to pass the desired action as (move/build) + (up/down/left/right), or (no action) if one wants to set initiative to first for the next round.
 The script should check if the desired action is doable and ask until a valid command is given.
 **IMPORTANT NOTE: BECAUSE OF THE WHILE TRUE LOOP, THE CTRL+C COMMAND DOESN'T WORK TO KILL THE SCRIPT, BUT ONE CAN DO IT BY ENTERING "KILL LOOP" WHILE ENTERING THE DESIRED ACTION**

+# Credits

+This repository was created by Liam Kelley and Florian Perrocheau.